YottaDB/YDBDoc/ProgGuide/triggers.rst

 Multisite Database Replication
 ++++++++++++++++++++++++++++++++

-During replication, YottaDB/GT.M replicates trigger definitions to ensure that when MUPIP TRIGGER updates triggers on an initiating instance, all replicating instances remain logically identical.
+During replication, YottaDB replicates trigger definitions to ensure that when MUPIP TRIGGER updates triggers on an initiating instance, all replicating instances remain logically identical.

-The replication stream has no records for updates generated by implicit YottaDB/GT.M trigger logic.
+The replication stream has no records for updates generated by implicit YottaDB trigger logic.
 If your trigger action invokes a routine, specify the value of the environment variable gtmroutines before invoking replication with MUPIP so the update process can locate any routines invoked as part of trigger actions.

-To support upward compatibility, V5.4-000 allows your originating primary to replicate to:
+To support upward compatibility, YottaDB allows your originating primary to replicate to:

-* An instance with a different a trigger configuration.
+* An instance with a different trigger configuration.
-* An instance running a prior YottaDB/GT.M version (having no trigger capability), in which case it replicates any triggered updates.
+* An instance running a prior YottaDB version (having no trigger capability), in which case it replicates any triggered updates.

 When a replicating instance needs to serve as a possible future originating instance, you must carefully design your replication filters to handle missing triggers or trigger mismatch situations to maintain logical consistency with the originating primary.

 **Replicating to an instance with a different trigger configuration**

 During an event such as rolling upgrade, the replicating instance may have a new database schema (due to application upgrades) and in turn a new set of triggers.
-Therefore, YottaDB/GT.M replication allows you to have different-trigger configuration for originating (primary) and replicating (secondary) instances.
+Therefore, YottaDB replication allows you to have different trigger configurations for originating (primary) and replicating (secondary) instances.
 When replication starts between the two instances, any update to triggers on the originating instance automatically flow (through the filters) to the replicating instance.
 For the duration of the rolling upgrade, your application must use replication filters to ensure trigger updates on the originating instance produce an appropriate action on the replicating instance.
-However, whenever you follow the practice of creating replicating instances from backups of other appropriate originating instances, you do not have to use additional replication filters, because the backups include YottaDB/GT.M trigger definitions, under normal conditions instances automatically have the same triggers.
+However, whenever you follow the practice of creating replicating instances from backups of other appropriate originating instances, you do not have to use additional replication filters, because the backups include YottaDB trigger definitions - under normal conditions, instances automatically have the same triggers.

-Because the replication stream carries the native key format, having different collation for a replicated global on the replicating node from that on the initiating node is effectively a schema change and requires an appropriate filter to appropriately transform the subscripts from initiating form to replicating form.
+Because the replication stream carries the native key format, having a different collation for a replicated global on the replicating node, from that on the initiating node, is effectively a schema change and requires an appropriate filter to appropriately transform the subscripts from initiating form to replicating form.
 This is true even without triggers.
 However, with triggers a mismatch also potentially impacts appropriate trigger invocation.

-Because YottaDB/GT.M stores triggers in the database files as pseudo global variables, an application upgrade requiring a change to triggers is, in the worst case, no different than an application upgrade that changes the database schema, and can be handled under current rolling upgrade methods.
-Some changes to YottaDB/GT.M triggers may well be much simpler than a database schema change, and may not need a rolling upgrade.
+Because YottaDB stores triggers in the database files as pseudo global variables, an application upgrade requiring a change to triggers is, in the worst case, no different than an application upgrade that changes the database schema, and can be handled under current rolling upgrade methods.
+Some changes to YottaDB triggers may well be much simpler than a database schema change, and may not need a rolling upgrade.

 **Replicating to an instance that does not support triggers**

 At replication connection, if an originating primary detects a replicating instance that does not support triggers, the Source Server issues a warning to the operator log and the Source Server log.
 The Source Server also sends a warning message to the operator log and the Source Server log the first time it has to replicate an update associated with a trigger.
-In this configuration, internal filters in YottaDB/GT.M strip the replication stream of trigger-related information such as $ZTWORMHOLE data and trigger definition updates from MUPIP TRIGGER or $ZTRIGGER().
+In this configuration, internal filters in YottaDB strip the replication stream of trigger-related information such as $ZTWORMHOLE data and trigger definition updates from MUPIP TRIGGER or $ZTRIGGER().
 The Source Server does send updates done within trigger logic.
 Unless the application has replication filters that appropriately compensate for the trigger mismatch, this is a situation for concern, as the replicating instance may not maintain logical consistency with the originating primary.
 Note that filters that deal with $ZTWORMHOLE issues must reside on the originating instance.

 **Update & Helper Processes**

-For any replication stream record indicating triggers were invoked, the Update Process scans for matching YottaDB/GT.M triggers and unconditionally executes the implicit YottaDB/GT.M trigger logic.
+For any replication stream record indicating triggers were invoked, the Update Process scans for matching YottaDB triggers and unconditionally executes the implicit YottaDB trigger logic.

 -----------------------------
 MUPIP Trigger and $ZTRIGGER()
 -----------------------------

 MUPIP TRIGGER provides a facility to examine and update triggers.
 The $ZTRIGGER() function performs trigger maintenance actions analogous to those performed by MUPIP TRIGGER. $ZTRIGGER() returns the truth value expression depending on the success of the specified action.
 You choice of MUPIP TRIGGER or $ZTRIGGER() for trigger maintenance should depend on your current application development model and configuration management practices.
 Both MUPIP TRIGGER and $ZTRIGGER() use the same trigger definition syntax.
 You should familiarize yourself with the syntax of an entry in a trigger definition file before exploring MUPIP TRIGGER and $ZTRIGGER().
-For more information and usage examples of MUPIP TRIGGER, refer to the Administration and Operations Guide.
+For more information and usage examples of MUPIP TRIGGER, refer to the `Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/index.html>`_.
 For more information and usage examples of $ZTRIGGER(), refer to “$ZTRIgger()”.